-Income Tax means the tax paid by an individual directly to the government depending upon his profit or income.
+Income Tax means the tax paid by an individual directly to the government depending upon his profit or income, determined by your tax bracket.
 The government collects the direct tax and uses it to develop our country’s infrastructure.
 It is also used to pay the salaries of state government and central government employees.

 The two types of taxes which the government levies on its citizens are Indirect taxes and Direct taxes.
 The government levies direct taxes on income or profits.
 Tax deducted every month in form of TDS from salary is an example of direct tax.
 Tax filing online is one of the best ways to initiate tax payment.